 Then raking it again just before the turf is laid.
 Watering will help the soil to settle and provide water for the turf roots.

 Keep an eye on the weather forecast once you have the soil ready as you only want to order the turf when you know that there is some rain coming as this will save time watering and give the lawn a much better chance of taking well.

 Calculate How Much Turf is Required

 First of all you need to calculate how much turf you will need.
-Measure the width and length of the area to be turfed, and multiply one figure by the other.
-This will give you an amount in square metres/square feet.
+Measure the width and length of the area to be turfed, and multiply one figure by the other to find the area.
+This will give you an amount of ground that you need in square metres/square feet.

 Laying the Turf